xavcdq/Machine-Learning-Coursework/README.md

 # ST3189 - Machine Learning

 This repository contains my coursework for ST3189: Machine Learning module completed in academic year 2024-25.
-The project applied eboth supervised and unsupervised learning techniques to real-world public datasets and evaluated the models using appropriate performance metrics.
+The project applied both supervised and unsupervised learning techniques to real-world public datasets and evaluated the models using appropriate performance metrics.

 Grade achieved: 73 / 100